 Penn Medicine is committed to improving lives and health through a variety of community-based programs and activities.
 In fiscal year 2016, Penn Medicine provided $393 million to benefit our community.

-3. Proposal/letter writing and coordination of briefing materials.
-Responsible for the drafting of select gift proposals, assisting the Gift Officers with regard to the drafting of invitation letters, reports, select correspondence, and briefing materials for faculty, Development colleagues, and Institutional Leadership.
+2. Proposal/letter writing and coordination of briefing materials.
+Responsible for drafting of select gift proposals, assisting the gift officers with regard to the drafting of invitation letters, reports, select correspondence, and briefing materials for faculty, development colleagues, and institutional leadership.

 6. Volunteer Involvement.
-Working with the gift officers staffing the various areas of Individual and Organizational Giving, provide assistance with the production of materials and logistical arrangements for advisory board meetings.
+Working with the gift officers staffing the various areas, provide assistance with the production of materials and logistical arrangements as needed.
+Key team member on managing service-line specific Leadership Councils and Boards that meet annually or bi-annually.

 7. Special Events.
-Work with Institutional Events team to help plan, staff and coordinate meetings and special events related to prospect/donor activity as needed.
+Work with the major gift and institutional events team to help plan, staff, and coordinate meetings and special events related to prospect/donor activity as needed.

 About University of Pennsylvania